densiology/Sample-Maps/README.md

 * The route is changed once the current location moves to wrong direction.

 ## Code Features
+* Uses FusedLocationProviderClient (instead of the deprecated FusedLocationProviderApi) for interacting with the fused location provider.
 * Uses Google Maps API and Directions API.